SehanduK/medical-appointment-scheduler/README.md

 1. Patients

 I. Register and log in
 II.
-View doctors and available time slots
+View doctors and available doctors
 III.
 Book or cancel appointments

 2. Doctors